-ASIC has announced three events to be held over 2019 which are designed to further promote regtech adoption with respect to monitoring and analysing financial advertising, detecting problematic financial advice, and highlighting the use case for voice analytics and voice-totext technology for regulatory activity.
+ASIC undertook four regtech initiatives in 2019 using Government funding intended to promote Australia as a world leader in developing and adopting regtech solutions to risk management and compliance problems relating to financial services.
+These events were designed to further promote regtech adoption with respect to monitoring and analysing financial advertising, detecting problematic financial advice, and highlighting the use case for voice analytics and voice-to-text technology for regulatory activity.
+One initiative included a proof-of-concept chatbox, which was developed to help businesses navigate the credit and financial services licensing regulatory framework.
 The industry has called for ASIC to design regulation and guidance in formats aiding regtech applications, to provide best practice-style guidance on compliance and the use of algorithms in the provision of financial services, and to harmonise industry standards with respect to risk management, compliance and reporting obligations.
 AUSTRAC has also hosted a regtech showcase, inviting demonstrations from providers of innovative solutions to regulatory challenges presented in the AML/CTF space.

 Investments in insurance technology in Australia have increased, with companies and fintechs focusing on forging cross-sector alliances in order to embed their offerings into alternative value propositions.
 Insurance technology has the potential to disrupt individual sections of the insurance value chain, augment the existing processes of underwriting risk and predicting loss, and improve the existing capabilities of insurers, reinsurers, intermediaries and service providers.
 The increase in partnerships and alliances between insurance fintechs and incumbents with established customer bases will be effective for insurance start-ups to fuel expansion.